-A reverse mortgage loan is a Federal Housing Administration (FHA) insured loan that allows borrowers to convert a portion of the equity in their home into tax-free funds1 without having to make monthly mortgage payments2.
-They can receive their funds in cash, either through a lump sum payment, monthly payments, a line of credit or a combination of these options.
-Homeowners must be at least 62 years old, must live in the home as their primary residence and must have sufficient equity in their home.
+A reverse mortgage loan is a Federal Housing Administration (FHA) insured loan that allows borrowers to convert a portion of the equity in their home into usable funds without having to make monthly mortgage payments1.
+They can receive their funds in cash, either through a lump sum2 payment, monthly payments, a line of credit, or a combination of these options.
+Homeowners must be at least 62 years old, live in the home as their primary residence and have sufficient equity in their home.

 Senior care giving site, Caring.com, describes the financial situation of many retirees: “Most seniors rely on a wide range of Social Security benefits to provide at least some regular income.
 Those who have few assets and very low income might also qualify for the Supplemental Security Income (SSI) program.
 And if either partner of a married couple was in the military, they both may be eligible for veteran’s benefits.”
 Oftentimes, those supplemental forms of income are not enough for seniors to live comfortably and if they need more financial assistance, a reverse mortgage loan may be a good option.

 Reverse mortgage loans have a fairly straight-forward application process.
 As with all major financial decisions, it is highly recommended that all potential borrowers discuss both their short and long-term financial goals with a trusted advisor or family member.

 1. Initial Application This application authorizes your lender to begin the application process.
 However, the lender cannot incur any costs on your behalf until reverse mortgage loan counseling (step 2) is completed.
 The initial application is not binding and can be canceled at any point during the process.